123456789_123456789_123456789_123456789_123456789_

 end

-If you register an error subscriber, but still have other error mechanisms like a Rack middleware, you may end up with errors reported multiple times.
-You should either remove your other mechanisms or adjust your report functionality so it skips reporting an exception it has seen before.
+NOTE: If you register an error subscriber, but still have other error mechanisms like a Rack middleware, you may end up with errors reported multiple times.
+You should either remove your other mechanisms or adjust your report functionality so it skips reporting an error it has seen before.